Guatemala | Birding Guatemala’s Highlands and Lake Atitlán

 Los Tarrales Reserve

 Continue birding the reserve's lower and upper trails in search of a diversity of birds, including displaying Long-tailed Manakins.
 Los Tarrales is private and self-sustaining; costs are covered from income selling coffee, ornamental plants, and honey, and through tourism services.
 Sixty Maya Kaqchikel families live within the protected area, working in agricultural production, as forest rangers, and in tourism.
-Los Tarrales also has a private primary school for children living on the reserve, offering classes in nature, science, and conservation in addition to the standard disciplines.
-(Note: School visits must be arranged for a weekday, when school is in session.)
+Evening bird checklist review and dinner.

 Breakfast-Lunch-Dinner included